losuler/opnsense-update-notify/README.md

 emitter: telegram
 ```

-The `emitter` refers to one of the message services.
+The `emitter` refers to one of the message services listed in the subsections below (only Telegram for now).

 #### Telegram